kokkos/kokkos-core-wiki/docs/source/keywords.rst

 Any CMake keyword containing `IMPL` can fundamentally alter the underlying implementation of Kokkos on a given backend.
-It is encouraged not to set these unless the user knows what they are doing can accept the behavior changing without warning.
+It is encouraged not to set these unless the user knows what they are doing and can accept the behavior changing without warning.

 Development